By Pamela Rose Williams

 Moving Forward

-The ebb and flow continues as we move beyond the memorial and learn to live a life without Hollie.
+The ebb and flow continue as we move beyond the memorial and learn to live a life without Hollie.
 There are good days and bad, but I think the good days are becoming more.
 We have suffered some depression but then remember what we tell others that have dealt with exactly this same thing.
 You gotta get out of bed.
 You gotta get dressed.
 You gotta eat and even enjoy a cup of coffee or tea.
 And you must keep a routine.
 These things help you to think on the things that you should think on.
 When you do not get back into your routine you will be more apt to dwell on the sadness and less able to remember the happy times.

 Even for the strongest believer, God allows us to feel great sorrow but as time moves on that sorrow will turn to joy and when you look back you will see God in the midst of it all.
 I know I do!